trade-tariff/trade-tariff-api-docs/source/fpo/terms-and-conditions.html.md

 ## Conditions of use
 The API is designated for backend operations only and should not be directly integrated into any customer-facing interfaces, applications, or websites.

-The API is solely for internal use and must not be shared with external parties.
-Access credentials should remain confidential and not be disclosed to anyone outside the organisation.
+Any access credentials are for the sole use of the UK Carrier Scheme (UKC) registered FPO to which they have been granted.
+They may be shared and used by third party suppliers but must only be used for the purposes of providing services to the FPO.
+It is the responsibility of the FPO to ensure that their suppliers adhere to these terms and that access credentials are kept confidential.

-The API is specifically intended for generating commodity codes for parcels being transported from Great Britain to Northern Ireland that are classified as "Not at Risk."
+The API is only intended for generating commodity codes for parcels being transported from Great Britain to Northern Ireland that are classified as "Not at Risk" of onward movement out of Northern Ireland, where Northern Ireland is their final destination and place of use/consumption.
+This includes goods moved under the UK Carrier Scheme (UKC).

-Users of the API are required to verify themselves using their UK authorised carrier scheme number before 30 September 2024.
-Failure to complete verification by this deadline may result in access being revoked.
+The API is only available to UK Carrier Scheme (UKC) registered FPO's.
+No access will be given without this authorisation.
+You can [apply for the UK Carrier scheme here](https://www.gov.uk/guidance/apply-for-the-uk-carrier-scheme).

 By using the API, you agree not to discuss or publicly disclose any details, functionalities, or details of the performance of the API without prior written consent from HMRC.